Telehealth for Addiction: Online Rehab and Telehealth Addiction Treatment

 Telehealth may be beneficial for individuals with milder substance use disorders, who require the flexibility of online treatment to continue to travel for work or care for children and those living in remote areas.

 For others, telehealth may not be the best option.
 For one: It doesn’t necessarily allow you to receive services from any facility you choose.
 To be eligible for some telehealth services, you need to be a resident of the state where the treatment facility is located.
-Additionally, since utilizing telehealth services is completely dependent on an individual’s connectivity, it’s likely not an options for individuals without stable housing or those who lack the required technology.
+Additionally, since utilizing telehealth services is completely dependent on an individual’s connectivity, it’s likely not an option for individuals without stable housing or those who lack the required technology.

 Patient Support Comes First